New artwork added in October, 2019.

 In a blog post last year I discussed Marc Davis's talent for telling a funny story in less than a second.
 Under most circumstances artists try to avoid clichés, but for this task stock characters and stereotypical situations are your best friends (although I have to say that even here it is remarkable how few truly stereotypical situations Davis uses).
 Another friend of the quick-joke artist is ritual.
-If you show characters involved in a well-known ritual, you have already incorporated a good deal of story before you've even begun.
+If you show characters involved in a well-known ritual (say, a wedding or a funeral), you have already incorporated a good deal of story before you've even begun.
 The best example of this in the Haunted Mansion is the pair of duelists depicted in the grand ballroom's portraits:

 And what is that joke?
 Obviously, the duel settled nothing and continues ad infinitum in the afterlife.
 What was supposed to be the ultimate way of settling a dispute in fact ensured that the dispute would never be settled.
 It has always been my opinion that the two shot each other dead, leaving no winner, and so the duel continues, stuck in an endlessly repeating loop.
 I know that GRD thinks there is a real winner, based on a slight sideways head movement by one of the duelists at the end of the cycle, and others who have worked on the figures confirm that the little movement is there, but it's virtually undetectable to guests, and I'm not yet fully convinced it represents a bullet hit rather than drawing a bead.
 What would truly settle the issue is if one of the two guns went off before the other.
 The pistols have a special bulb for a barrel flash as well as a bang, so it should not be an irresolvable question.
 Perhaps one of you Forgottenistas has an insider's familiarity with the shot sequence.

 Yer goin' DOWN, dude